songzhw/songzhw.github.io/book_presentation/2017-04-20-Working-Effectively-with-Legacy-Code.md

 LSP actually is asking you that subclass can implement the abstract method, but the subclass should not override the non-abstract method.

+## Chap 9.
+I Can't Get This Class into a Test Harness
+It is often hard to instantiate a class in a test harness.
+In this chapter, we go through a series of examples that highlight these problems in different language.

+read through these examples
+apply (techniques) in particular situations

+### 9.1 The Case of the Irritating Parameter
+When I need to make a change in a legacy system, I usually start out optimistic.
+I try to be a realist as much as I can, but the optimism is always there.
+"This sounds like it will be easy, We just have to ..., and we'll be done."
+"Maybe it won't be too hard to construct it.
+We need to ... and of course, we'll need to get it in a testing harness."